jeffisaak/kakapo/API-V1.md

 ## Crypto

-Kakapo makes use of Libsodium (well, more specifically, the LazySodium Java bindings for Libsodium.
+Kakapo makes use of Libsodium (well, more specifically, the LazySodium Java bindings for Libsodium).

 You may see the LibSodiumCrypto class in the kakapo repository for details regarding the specific libsodium calls that are used, but a bit of an explanation regarding the key agreement mechanism is warranted here.

 ### Key agreement mechanism

 As the communication in Kakapo is asynchronous, we need a way to allow key agreement to happen with the recipient(s) offline.
-We do this through "prekeys" (thank you, Moxie, for explaining this in a way I can understand).
+We do this through "prekeys" (thank you Moxie for explaining this in a way I can understand).

 Every user, when connected to the Kakapo server, must generate and upload a set of prekeys.
 When someone wants to share something with one or more users, they must get prekeys for those users from the server.
 Using those prekeys, and their own private key that they generate, they generate shared secrets with each recipient.